Pat-Vdv/Aude/doc/questions.md

 ### JSON Data Structures {#json-data-structures}
 #### Automata
-Two possibilities here, either the *raw* SVG string, or a more user-friendly object of the form :
+Two possibilities here, either a specially formatted string, or a more user-friendly object of the form :
 ```ts
 {states: Array<any>, finalStates: Array<any>, transitions: Array<Array<any>>}
 ```